 I spent as much time as possible watching the bird/s and it was wonderful to see, the male was surprisingly easy to spot and tell apart from Reed Warblers, the pale legs, and very sandy, almost chiffchaff appearance, distinguishing it from the much darker, heavy set Reeds (although in the first few days there were no Reed Warblers in the same area, this did change later in the month)

 Subsequent visits, by myself and others, offered many more chances to see both birds.
 The male usually singing, the female quiet.
 And it was obvious the pair were settling in; with long periods of non singing, and only one bird on show for most of the time.
 Now as there are only a handful of breeding birds in the UK each year this is an amazing occurrence I’m sure you can agree.

-Sadly it appears they didn’t raise young, or more correctly, there were no confirmed sightings of any fledglings, so breeding cannot be fully confirmed, but there is hope.
+Sadly it appears they didn’t raise young.
+More accurately, there were no confirmed sightings of any fledglings, so breeding cannot be fully confirmed.
+However there is always hope.

 Photos of the Marsh Warbler

 Probably Reed Warbler